L-spaces, taut foliations, and graph manifolds: The main theorem

-We briefly sketch the points at which our argument used \(\bZ/2\bZ\) coefficients, and indicate how they might be made to work over \(\bZ\).
-First, while the proof of the full version of Theorem \ref{Gluing Theorem} depends on bordered Floer homology, the weaker version proved in \cite[Theorem 1.11]{RR} is sufficient for the proof of Theorem \ref{Cutting Theorem}.
-Second, bordered Floer homology was used in the proof of Proposition \ref{TIBOKB filling is well defined}; it should be possible to give a proof over \(\bZ\) using the exact triangle with twisted coefficients.
-Finally, the theorem of Lisca and Stipsicz uses \(\bZ/2\bZ\) coefficients; however for any manifold obtained by Dehn filling a Floer simple manifold, the properties of being a \(\bZ\) L-space and an \(\bZ/p\bZ\) L-space are equivalent \cite[Proof of Proposition 3.6]{RR}.
+In fact, if \(Y\) is a closed graph manifold, these three conditions are equivalent.
+To see this, we briefly sketch the points at which our argument used \(\bZ/2\bZ\) coefficients.
+First, the proof of our enhanced gluing result Theorem \ref{Gluing Theorem} depends on bordered Floer homology, hence requires \(\bZ/2\bZ\) coefficients.
+For the proof of Theorem~\ref{Cutting Theorem}, however, Theorem \ref{Gluing Theorem} can be replaced with \cite[Theorem 1.1]{RR}, which works over $\mathbb{Z}$ coefficients.
+The theorem of Lisca and Stipsicz uses \(\bZ/2\bZ\) coefficients; however for any manifold obtained by Dehn filling a Floer simple manifold, the properties of being a \(\bZ\) L-space and a \(\bZ/p\bZ\) L-space are equivalent \cite[Proof of Proposition 3.6]{RR}.
+Moreover, \cite[Theorem 5.1]{RR} reproves Lisca and Stipsicz's result over $\mathbb{Z}$ by performing a direct computation of the L-space slope interval for any Seifert fibered space over the disc.
+Thus, Theorems \ref{Main Theorem}, \ref{Equivalence Theorem}, and \ref{Cutting Theorem} hold over $\mathbb{Z}$.